SymfonyCasts/symfony5/sfcasts/ep1/route-requirements.md

 By the way, you might be tempted to *also* make the `{id}` wildcard smarter.
 Assuming we're using auto-increment database ids, we know that `id` should be an integer.
-To make this route only match if the `id` part is a number, you an add `<\d+>`, which means: match a "digit" of any length.
+To make this route only match if the `id` part is a number, you can add `<\d+>`, which means: match a "digit" of any length.

 [[[ code('3416bdd71f') ]]]